Corinth: History

 Corinth derives its name from Ancient Corinth, a city-state of antiquity.
 The site was occupied from before 3000 BC.

 Ancient Greece

-Historical references begin with the early 8th century BC, when Corinth began to develop as a commercial center.
+Historical references begin with the early 8th century BC, when ancient Corinth began to develop as a commercial center.
 Between the 8th and 7th centuries, the Bacchiad family ruled Corinth.
-Cypselus overthrew the Bacchiad family, and between 657 and 550 BC, he and his son Periander ruled Corinth as the Tyrants.
+Cypselus overthrew the Bacchiad family, and between 657 and 585 BC, he and his son Periander ruled Corinth as the Tyrants.

-In about 550 BC, an oligarchical government seized power.
-This government allied with Sparta within the Peloponnesian League, and Corinth participated in the Persian Wars and Peloponnesian War as an ally of Sparta.
+In about 585 BC, an oligarchical government seized power.
+This government later allied with Sparta within the Peloponnesian League, and Corinth participated in the Persian Wars and Peloponnesian War as an ally of Sparta.
 After Sparta's victory in the Peloponnesian war, the two allies fell out with one another, and Corinth pursued an independent policy in the various wars of the early 4th century BC.
-After the Macedonian conquest of Greece, the Acrocorinth was the seat of a Macedonian garrison until 243 BC, when the city was liberated and joined the Achaean League.
+After the Macedonian conquest of Greece, the Acrocorinth was the seat of a Macedonian garrison until 243 BC, when the city joined the Achaean League.